RichardForshaw/resume/mkd-blog/docs/articles/2022-10-08-Layers-Of-Software-Quality.markdown

 A Product Owner in a scrum team should ideally be a customer, but is often a proxy.
 Even if the PO is an experienced proxy, they cannot fully represent a real customer, and even if the PO is a real customer, they cannot fully represent the entire market.
 That is why your product's quality in the market still needs to be measured.
 How often are features being used?
 Are they being used but abandoned?
 Did the customer enjoy using them?

 Some of these metrics are easy to gather and some are hard, but they cannot 100% be replaced by a PO.
-As with many things which are part of a multiple-layered whole, they vary in difficulty but also in value; this type of quality may be difficult to measure but it may prove to be the difference between an iPhone and a Blackberry, or a Facebook and a Friendster.
+As with many things which are part of a multiple-layered whole, they vary in difficulty but also in value.
+Some of them are talked about in [this blog post](https://denimdev.com.au/blog/build-test-adapt-repeat/).
+This type of quality may be difficult to measure but it may prove to be the difference between an iPhone and a Blackberry, or a Facebook and a Friendster.

 ### Feedback